mrhan1993/Fooocus-API/README.md

 >
 > Additionally, `groundingdino-py` may encounter installation errors, especially in Chinese Windows environments.
 The solution can be found in the following [issue](https://github.com/IDEA-Research/GroundingDINO/issues/206).

+> GenerateMask is same as DescribeImage, It is not process as a task, result will directly return

 # Instructions for Using the ImageEnhance Interface
 Below are examples of parameters that include the main parameters required for ImageEnhance.
 The V1 interface adopts a form-like approach similar to ImagePrompt to break down the enhance controller.